 Head-up displays are one of the latest gizmos to appear on the market.
 Connected car gadgets also represent a growing niche.
-Garmin has decided to make the most of these two categories and has come up with Heads-up display.
-Currently available only for German customers for €149, Garmin’s smartphone HUD brings heads-up directions, speed limit and other important stats.
-This is basically a Bluetooth peripheral that connects to your smartphone and proves you with navigation guidance so you won’t have to look away from the windshield.
+Garmin has decided to make the most of these two categories and has come up with a Heads-up display.
+Currently available only for German customers for €149, Garmin’s smartphone HUD brings heads-up directions, speed limit, and other important stats.
+This is basically a Bluetooth peripheral that connects to your smartphone and provides you with navigation guidance so you won’t have to look away from the windshield.

 The Intelligent Headset is yet at its beginning, but it promises to be something really revolutionary.
-Imagine this, you are roaming through a city you’re visiting, say, London, and you are in front of Buckingam Palace.
-The Intelligent Headset is location aware and is paired to your smartphone.
+Imagine this, you are roaming through a city you’re visiting, say, London, and you are in front of Buckingham Palace.
+The Intelligent Headset is location-aware and is paired to your smartphone.
 So, a special tourism app design for the Intelligent Headset will be able to start describing the building in front of you as you walk or stop to have a look.
 Also, it brings True 3D audio as you play.
-Imagine that you play a game with zombies and the Intelligent Headset will make it so real that you’ll have to turn around to see if there aren’t any zombies behind you.
+Imagine that you play a game with zombies, and the Intelligent Headset will make it so real that you’ll have to turn around to see if there aren’t any zombies behind you.

 At IFA, Lenovo has released quite a few products: the Yoga 2 Pro laptop, the ThinkVision monitor, the new ThinkPad series, the S5000 Android Tablet, the Lenovo Vibe X and much more.
 But what many might have skipped is the Lenovo Flex 15, an affordable 15.6″ dual-mode notebook that starts at $649.
 The Lenovo Flex 15 is a dual-mode laptop that flips 300 degrees from laptop to stand mode, becoming perfectly suited for watching movies or touchscreen applications.
-Lenovo Flex 15 comes with a 10-point multitouch display optimized for Windows 8 and its battery is said to last for up to 9 hours.
+Lenovo Flex 15 comes with a 10-point multitouch display optimized for Windows 8, and its battery is said to last for up to 9 hours.
 Flex 15 is pretty thin and light, at only 0.87″ and 5.1 lbs.
-The basic configuration comes with a 4th Gen Intel Core i3 at 1.70GHz, 500GB HDD and 128GB SSD, 4 GB of RAM and Integrated Intel HD Graphics 4400.
-A great move to bring multi-touch laptops to the mainstream market.
+The basic configuration comes with a 4th Gen Intel Core i3 at 1.70GHz, 500GB HDD and 128GB SSD, 4 GB of RAM, and Integrated Intel HD Graphics 4400—a great move to bring multi-touch laptops to the mainstream market.

-CSR has come with one of the thinnest Bluetooth keyboard in the world, with only 0.5mm.
-The keyboard is made of flexible material and printed circuitry along with an Atmel touchscreen sensor.
+CSR has come with one of the thinnest Bluetooth keyboards in the world, with only 0.5mm.
+The keyboard is made of flexible material and printed circuitry, along with an Atmel touchscreen sensor.
 Thanks to the Bluetooth Smart technology that it uses, it will let you connect to your device on iOS 7, Windows 8 ot Android 4.3 (which is yet to receive support for Bluetooth Smart).
 CSR’s superthin Bluetooth keyboard is also flexible, but this is still a prototype.
 Nonetheless, CSR aims to release it on the market as soon as possible.

 A smart coffemaker – well, I didn’t see this one coming.
 Saeco GranBaristo Avanti is another innovative product from Philips that lets you create the perfect espresso, latte macchiato or any coffee drink with your smartphone or tablet through a dedicated app.
 You can make a truly unique type of coffee by choosing how much water, coffee or sugar you put in.
-At the moment, there is only an iPad app, but more should follow as the product will see its commercial release.
+At the moment, there is only an iPad app, but more should follow as the product sees its commercial release.

 The Ricoh Theta is one awesome WiFi camera and we actually managed to spend some time with it and inform you of our impressions.
 The Ricoh Theta is a cool WiFi camera which can shoot 360-degree panorama shots thanks to its ultra-small twin-lens optical system.
 The camera has an internal memory of 4GB where you can store 1200 shots.
 Theta is currently compatible with iOS devices with Android support coming soon.
 As expected, this is not a cheap gizmo, as you can get in from October 2013 in the US, UK and the rest of Europe for USD 399/Euros 399.